 Here you also have the ability to enter a description of the currently selected element.
-This applies for all elements of an application, i.e. pages, data groups, data fields, etc. The text that you enter here will be entered in only one language when the application is saved.
-Elements with a description will also be designated with a symbol on the workspace.
+This applies to all elements of an application, i.e. also pages, data groups, data fields, etc. The texts you enter here will be adopted in one language when the application is saved.
+Elements with a description are marked on the workspace with a icon.

 If entering a description is not possible, such as when multiple elements are currently selected, this symbol will appear in the comments field.

 On the "Script" tab, an overview of all script calls used on the page is provided.
 By double-clicking on an entry in the "Element" column, the element, which the script call is assigned to, will be highlighted on the workspace.
-Double-clicking on an entry in the "Call" column opens the corresponding script at the correct place in the editor.
+A double-click on an entry in the "Call" column opens the corresponding script at the right place in the editor.

 Click here for more information about this topic.